-- In the past week, most indicators of ILI activity decreased or remained stable, except for the rate of ILI-related admissions to EDs which increased. - Influenza notifications increased slightly in the past week and remained below the seasonal threshold. - Respiratory syncytial virus (RSV) notifications decreased in the past week. - Total non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) decreased in the past week. - In the past week, COVID-19 PCR positive cases increased to 459 notifications.
-The SARS-CoV-2 concentration in wastewater from the Perth metropolitan area also increased this week.
-Genomic sequencing of clinical samples and SARS-CoV-2 wastewater fragments indicated that SARS-CoV-2 Omicron sub-lineages KP.3.X, XEC and KP.X predominated clinical samples, while KP.3.X and XEC predominated wastewater.
+- In the past week, most indicators of ILI activity increased, except for the number of ILIrelated presentations to sentinel GPs which decreased and admissions to EDs remained stable. - Influenza notifications increased to 451 cases and remains above the seasonal threshold. - Respiratory syncytial virus (RSV) notifications decreased in the past week to 58 notifications. - Total non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) increased in the past week. - In the past week, COVID-19 PCR positive cases decreased to 235 notifications.
+The SARS-CoV-2 concentration in wastewater from the Perth metropolitan area decreased this week.
+Genomic sequencing indicated SARS-CoV-2 Omicron sub-lineage XEC predominated in both clinical and wastewater samples.
 See COVID-19 wastewater dashboard.